 For “ventilation tubes”, drill 9 small ventilation holes in the top of each tube near one end.
 This tube is used during VFSS testing with a peg-bowl instead of sipper tube.

-It is possible to use only spout tubes when delivering liquid via peg-bowl; however, the opening in the chamber ceiling must be blocked to prevent distracting exploratory behaviors by mice (se 6.2.2).
+It is possible to use spout tubes when delivering liquid via peg-bowl; however, the opening in the chamber ceiling must be blocked to prevent distracting exploratory behaviors by mice (see 6.2.2).

 Cut polycarbonate sheeting (3/4 inch thickness) into end-caps (50 mm x 50 mm, 2 per tube) using a computerized milling machine, also called a computerized numerical control (CNC) machine.